Professor Colleen Hayward AM

-Professor Colleen Hayward AM is a senior Noongar woman with extensive family links throughout the south-west of WA.
+Professor Colleen Hayward AM is a former Ambassador for the Commissioner for Children and Young People.
+She is a senior Noongar woman with extensive family links throughout the South West of WA.

 She is currently the Head of Kurongkurl Katitjin, Edith Cowan University’s Centre for Indigenous Education and Research, a position she concurrently holds with being Pro-Vice-Chancellor, Equity and Indigenous, across the University.

 For more than 30 years, Professor Hayward has worked to influence policies and programs on a wide range of issues, reflecting the needs of minority groups at community, state and national levels.